-Since the 2016 season, the number of usable dry tyres per race weekend is limited.
+The number of usable dry tyres per race weekend is limited.
 These are counted per set of tyres, each consisting of two front and two rear tyres.
 The use of intermediate or wet tyres is only permitted in practice, qualifying or race after the race director has declared the track as “wet”.
 These special tyres are not limited per race weekend.

-With the start of the 2021 season, it will also be possible to choose different tyre specifications per race weekend.
+It is also be possible to choose different tyre specifications per race weekend.
 Thus, two different types of dry tyres (three types for Le Mans) with different degrees of hardness, for example, may be ordered from the tyre manufacturer.
 For the wet tyres, two different specifications may be chosen.
 Furthermore, the tyre manufacturer may provide an additional specification at the race weekends, e.g. when developing new types of tyres.

 The following is an overview of the usable tyre sets, separated by race distance:

 FP = Number of tyre sets for the free practices